Restricted volumes and divisorial Zariski decompositions: Abstract

 \section{Abstract}

-We give a relation between the existence of a Zariski decomposition and the behavior of the restricted volumes of a big divisor on a smooth complex projective variety.
-Moreover we give the formula expressing a restricted volume with current integration by using analytic methods.
-This implies that we can define the restricted volume of a transcendental class on a compact K\"ahler manifold in natural way.
-The similar relation can be extended to a transcendental class.
+We give a relation between the existence of a Zariski decomposition and the behavior of the restricted volume of a big divisor on a smooth (complex) projective variety.
+Moreover, we give an analytic description of the restricted volume in the line of Boucksom's work.
+It enables us to define the restricted volume of a transcendental class on a compact K\"ahler manifold in natural way.
+The relation can be extended to a transcendental class.